chinamike65/hugo-tuolesi/content/book1/book1en.md

 In the "Thirty-five Buddhas of Repentance", each of us has a lot of karma, so we should repent and make amends every day.

-Repentance, the most outstanding method in the dharma door of Xianzong is the "Thirty-five Buddhas of Repentance", which must be memorized.
+Repentance, the most outstanding method in the dharma door of Mahayana is the "Thirty-five Buddhas of Repentance", which must be memorized.

 "Golden Brightness Most Victorious King Jing Confession" and "Minimal Confession" have only one chapter each, and it is very easy to memorize them.